-Standard DoseOne 25 mg tablet once daily with a standard meal (more than 390 calories).
-For adults and children 12 years of age and older weighing at least 77 pounds (35 kg).
-Must be taken in combination with another antiretroviral(s) which does not contain the medication in this drug or medication from the same drug class.
-No dose adjustment needed for pregnant patients with undetectable viral load on a stable rilpivirine-based regimen, but monitor viral load closely because lower rilpivirine drug exposure has been seen during pregnancy.
+Standard DoseOne 25 mg tablet once daily with a meal.
+For adults and children (12 years of age and older weighing at least 77 pounds, or 35 kg) taking HIV treatment for the first time (treatment-naïve).
+Must be taken in combination with another antiretroviral(s) which does not contain this medication or medication from the same drug class.
+No dose adjustment needed for pregnant patients with undetectable viral load on a stable rilpivirine-based regimen, but monitor viral load closely because lower rilpivirine drug exposure has been observed during pregnancy.

 Take missed dose as soon as possible with a meal, unless it is closer to the time of your next dose.
 Do not double up on your next dose.

 Must be taken with a meal that you chew—not just nutritional drinks or protein shakes.
 Taking rilpivirine without food could result in a 40% decrease in drug absorption and may lead to resistance.

 See package insert for more complete information on potential side effects and interactions.